mitre/caldera/README.md

 python server.py
 ```

-Once running, you can log in to the system through the web interface at https://localhost:8888, using the default creds of admin:admin.
+Once running, you can log in to the system through the web interface at https://localhost:8888,
-Alternatively, you can open a new terminal into CALDERA and enter help to see the options:
+using the default creds of admin:admin.
+Alternatively, you can use the provided shell prompt:
 ```
-python app/terminal/terminal.py
 caldera> help
 ```